Never Sleep Again: The Elm Street Legacy: Reception

 Nick Hyman of Under The Radar gave it a 9/10.
 He noted that while the earlier Friday the 13th retrospective documentary His Name Was Jason "...was severely gutted by studio interference, this documentary is independently financed and allows the interview subjects to be more candid in their recollections".
 He offers "While the doc is mostly for fans only, the best material is about the creation of this iconic series on a budget.
 Independent studio New Line Cinema's rise is mostly because of Elm Street, and the stories from director/creator Wes Craven, New Line head Robert Shaye, and star Robert Englund about financial struggles and tight deadlines are frequently the most enlightening." and concludes, "If you're a fan of the original films, this labor of love is a must-see."

 Neil Karassik of Eye Weekly noted that nearly everyone who was involved in the original projects were captured in interviews, opining that "all eight Freddy features plus one surreal syndicated series are explored with staggering depth that never gets tiresome", and also sharing that the "project often surpasses its own subject in terms of giddy inventiveness."

 Cameron McGaughy of DVD Talk stated, "Our long journey comes to an end with a beautiful closing where all of the big names share their sense of pride on the projects--a love you can see and feel through every minute of these wonderful four hours.
 Whether it's Langenkamp sharing Craven's importance in her life or Craven expressing awe that his little film became such an influence and part of pop culture, it's a fitting finish.
 And no moment is more moving than watching Shaye's eyes tear up as thoughts both painful (his ouster from the company he created) and joyous cross in his mind as he thanks the fans for the incredible journey."

 Awards

-The film won in the "Best Direct-to-Video Title" and "Best in Show" categories at Home Media Magazines 2010 Reaper Awards, a yearly DVD show held at the Roosevelt in Hollywood, CA.
+The film won in the "Best Direct-to-Video Title" and "Best in Show" categories at Home Media Magazines 2010 Reaper Awards, a yearly DVD show held at the Roosevelt Hotel in Hollywood, CA.

 The film was also the recipient of the 2010 Saturn Award for Best DVD Release of the Year.